 Q: What if you have damaged your skin or hair through mistakes in diet or from harsh weather?

 A: That's a good question.
-While using the hair products and the Youthful Skin Cleansing Gel, Oil, and Cream, we also recommend taking supplements specifically for the skin and hair.
+While using the hair products and the Youthful Skin Herbal Soap, Oil, and Cream, we also recommend taking supplements specifically for the skin and hair.
 Healthy Hair & Nails, for instance, fortifies and enhances the growth of hair and nails.

 Calcium Support is an excellent supplement to improve damaged hair or nails.
 It enhances your body's ability to assimilate the calcium from foods you eat.
 If your skin or hair is lackluster, you might be missing some essential minerals.

-Finally, there are two herbal food supplements to help your skin from the inside, Youthful Skin Herbal Tablets provide the support your skin needs as it ages, reducing dehydration, wrinkles and the thinning of the skin.
+Finally, there is an herbal food supplement to help your skin from the inside.
 Radiant Skin helps flush out toxins that can cause eruptions and irritation, leaving your skin clear and glowing.